 It’s as ubiquitous of an experience as one can find tied to a canoe trip into the Boundary Waters, and the memories of it are deeply rooted in my childhood as they are for many who make the annual pilgrimage north to paddle the border waters of canoe country.
 Even now, I can close my…

-Map Mondays – Week 6 – Duncan to Duncan
+Map Mondays – Week 8 – South Kawishiwi to Moose Lake

 As part of our continuing series on the “route planning game,” we are creating routes using randomly selected entry points, exit points, and number of days to create unique and fun BWCA routes.
-This week is a nice sightseeing and exploring kind of route entering at Duncan Lake east of the Gunflint Trail.
-Total Mileage:…
+This route highlights a route across the rugged western section of the BWCA.
+Check it out: Total Mileage: 35.2 milesNights: 5Paddle Distance:…